2018 in Review

 April 14, Sat.
 Picnic Honoring the Bataan Veterans, Bataan Park (photos below).
 The Filipino American Foundation of New Mexico sponsored the first Picnic Brunch in honor of the Bataan Veterans.
 It was attended by more than 100 people – families of Bataan Veterans, those who served or still serving in the military, and the Filipino community.
 The event was organized by Lt Col. Gloria Kauz, president of FAFNM and Maj.
 Richard Luena (USAF, ret.), liaison to the Bataan Veterans affairs.
 Thanks to all those who brought food (like letchon) and volunteers.

 April 21, Sat., noon, Private Residence in Santa Fe.
 The Filipinos there had a luncheon party hosted by Celia.
+A community outreach project of the Filipino American Foundation of New Mexico.
 See photos on: Filipinos in Santa Fe.